 The Middle East Film Initiative (MEFI) is a 501(c)(3) tax-exempt organization based in New York City.
 The first organization of its kind in the U.S., MEFI was launched by Ruth Priscilla Kirstein in 2013.
 MEFI conducts

 - interdisciplinary professional development

 - curriculum development

-with the purpose of promoting diversity and creating equal employment opportunities in United States film, TV and new media.
-It advocates for U.S. media and entertainment professionals who are of Middle Eastern descent or are working on topics of importance to local Middle Eastern communities.
+with the purpose of promoting media diversity and equal employment opportunities (EEO) in United States film, TV and new media.
+It advocates for U.S. media and entertainment professionals who are of Middle Eastern descent or are working on topics of importance to U.S. Middle Eastern communities.